GerlechJen/Credit_Risk_Analysis/README.md

 Recall is the ability of the model to find all the positive samples.
 A low recall is indicative of a large number of false negatives.

- F1 score is a weighted average of the true positive rate (recall) and precision, where the best score is 1.0 and the worst is 0.0.
+ F1 score where the best score is 1.0 and the worst is 0.0.

 ## Summary

+When it comes to lending, if we approve a loan for a high risk client it will be a loss to LendingClub.
+Same way if we reject loans to people who are worth it, we would be losing valuable clients  to competitors.
+So in this case, we would want to find a right balance between precision and sensitivity (recall).
+Accuracy can help here as it accounts for both recall and precision.
+However f1 score plays a more important role as it is the weighted average of the recall and precision.

 Amongst all the 6 models, the **Easy Ensemble AdaBoost Classifier** algorithm gave the best results.
 Typically we want a good balance of recall and precision in our models.
 This model had the best balance of all the models because of it's high accuracy score and a relatively higher f1 score.